Ava Community Energy (Ava) exists to provide more renewable energy at competitive rates to our customers.

 We reinvest the earnings back into the community to create local green energy jobs, local programs, and clean power projects.
 We supply electricity to all accounts (residential, business, and municipal) and PG&E delivers it to you.

 In 2018, the County of Alameda and 11 of its cities launched Ava (formerly East Bay Community Energy) as a not-for-profit public agency that governs this Community Choice Energy service.
 The Joint Power Agency expanded in 2021.
 The cities currently served are: Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Oakland, Piedmont, Pleasanton, San Leandro, Tracy, and Union City.
 The unincorporated areas of Alameda County (including Ashland, Castro Valley, Cherryland, Fairview, San Lorenzo, and Sunol) are also served by Ava.
-The City of Stockton will begin Ava service in 2025.
+In 2025 Ava will extend service to the San Joaquin County cities of Stockton and Lathrop.
 Learn more about how some Ava member cities have chosen to have customers in their jurisdiction start automatically on Ava’s Renewable 100 service.

 Processes and decisions are completely transparent, with Board and Community Advisory Committee meetings open to the public.
 Ava also has a local team to run day-to-day operations and provide customer support to residents and businesses.

 Ava’s operations are remarkably efficient: our team of 70 runs a $770 million per year operation, with 95% of our annual budget spent on power procurement.

 Ava provides greener power at low rates.
 As a public agency, we do not have shareholders, so we use any excess revenue to run local programs.

 saved annually by our customers compared to what they would have paid PG&E

 annual budget for local programs such as battery energy storage, induction cooking, and electric heat pump water heaters